ntrepid8/meta/README.md

 available for a fee along with an annual support contract.
 Please email josh.austin@gmail.com for details.

+## Maintainers

+This project is maintained by:

+- Josh Austin (josh.austin@gmail.com)

 ## Contributing

 If you would like to contribute to this project you will need to complete the Contributor Agreement.
-You can request a copy from the project maintainers by email.
+You can find the agreements in the `./contributor_agreements` folder of this repository.
+Please complete it and email a signed copy to the project maintainer.